thomas-biesmans/rdlabo/README.md

       file: passwords/ansible_vault.yml
 ```

+## Requirements - Template SSH certificate for Ansible deployment

+There are two options two connect to a deployed VM:
+  1. Using username and passwords if 'PasswordAuthentication yes' is set in /etc/ssh/sshd_config.
+Cleartext passwords aren't considered safe.
+  2. Pre-deploying an 'ansible' user and public SSH key for the first connections.
+This can be used to deploy a new SSH key.

+Create the SSH key with the following command:

+  ssh-keygen -q -b 2048 -t rsa -N "" -f ~/.ssh/id_rsa_ansibledeployment

 ## Requirements - Linux VMware template

-To be able to deploy Linux VMs we have to verify that open-vm-tools is installed on our template VM (done by default on RHEL 8.5), as well as several other packages required by deployPkg:
+To be able to deploy Linux VMs we have to verify that open-vm-tools is installed on our template VM (done by default on RHEL 8.5), as well as several other packages required by deployPkg.
+We'll also create our 'ansible' user and import our SSH deployment certificate.

-RHEL 8.5
+ ### RHEL 8.5

   mkdir /mnt/rhel-dvd && mount -t iso9660 -o ro /dev/cdrom /mnt/rhel-dvd